raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 ![Bar chart](/assets/img/Bar Chart eg.PNG)

 ## Python-docx
-Python-docx is a Python libaray for creating and updating Microsoft Word (.docx) files.
+Python-docx is a Python library for creating and updating Microsoft Word (.docx) files.

 Firstly, I had to install python-docx and set up what I'd need:
 ```